Rope-style hangers function well and look great. Bright and easy to install. Solid casing and hardware.

 Solid build, perfectly bright light, and simple installation.
-Light appears brighter than others models, including fluorescents.
+Light appears brighter than other models, including fluorescents.
 Links easily to others if you need more than one.

 The pull chain seems a bit short.